meilisearch/meilisearch-js-plugins/packages/autocomplete-client/README.md

 ## 🎬 Getting started

-To make `autocomplete` work with meilisearch, create the `autocompleteSearchClient` and provide it to the `getMeilisearchResults` method as the searchClient.
+To make `autocomplete` work with Meilisearch, create the `autocompleteSearchClient` and provide it to the `getMeilisearchResults` method as the `searchClient`.
 The following code provides a basic working code example.

 ```js